GNOME/pygobject/docs/guide/porting.rst

 .. note

-   The pygtkcompat module is deprecated.
+   The pygtkcompat module is deprecated since PyGObject 3.46.
    If your code is dependent on pygtkcompat, you have two options:

    1. Update your code to use the GTK interface directly
    2. Copy the bits you need into your own application

+    As of PyGObject 3.48, the compatibility layer will be disfunctional, and it will be completely removed in 3.50.

-PyGObject ships a compatibility layer for pygtk which partially emulates the old interfaces:
+PyGObject versions prior to 3.48 ship a compatibility layer for pygtk which partially emulates the old interfaces:

 ::